OpenCyphal/libcanard/DESIGN.md

  * - Local node ID
  * - Memory pool and the associated state variables
  * - List of RX state objects
- */
-struct CanardInstance;
+ * - An optional user-provided untyped pointer to user-specific data */ struct CanardInstance;